muhammadsaif9008/Ecommerce-app/README.md

 - Strong typing and dependency injection make the codebase maintainable and testable
 - My existing experience with Azure deployment (from prior projects) meant I could move faster on infrastructure

-**Note:** The assignment specifies Vercel deployment.
-I received professor approval to deploy on Azure VM instead, as it better aligns with my cloud learning roadmap and demonstrates more infrastructure depth.

 ### General Architecture

 **Two MongoDB collections only — Items and Users.**